Hyperbaric oxygen (HBO) treatment

 HBO treatment is not always available on the NHS.
 If you have it, the treatment centre may ask your permission to collect information about you.
 This may include information about your symptoms and the effect of the treatment.

 HBO treatment for radiotherapy side effects

 Radiotherapy can cause changes in the oxygen supply to tissues in the treated area.
-This is because radiotherapy affects normal cells and blood vessels as well as cancer cells.
+This is because radiotherapy affects normal cells and blood vessels, as well as cancer cells.

 Chronic radiation cystitis

-- needing to pass urine frequently
+- needing to pass urine (pee) more often

 - pain when passing urine

 These problems can happen months or years after treatment.

 HBO treatment may help to improve these symptoms.
 It may be used when other treatments have not worked.